Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    1. A new instance SHOULD be instantiated to continue the ingest for the live streaming session.
-   2. The new instance MUST use the same URL for HTTP POST requests as the failed instance.
+   2. The new instance MUST use the same URL's for HTTP POST requests as the failed instance for segments.
    3. The new instance's POST request MUST include the same [=CMAF header=] or CMAF header as the failed instance.
    4. The new instance MUST be properly synced with all other running ingest sources for the same live presentation to generate synced audio/video samples with aligned fragment boundaries in the track.
-This implies that UTC timestamps in the "tfdt" box match.
+This implies that timestamps in the "tfdt" [=baseMediaDecodeTime=] box match.
    5. The new stream MUST be semantically equivalent with the previous stream, and interchangeable at the header and media fragment levels.
    6. The new instance SHOULD try to minimize data loss.
 The